Harine19/SampleDeployHeroku/README.md

 # Heart Disease Prediction Model 🩺💓

 ## Overview
+This project serves as a trial to expose a machine learning model to the web, enabling users to interact with it locally using Heroku.
+By deploying the model on Heroku, we aim to make it accessible to a wider audience and gather valuable feedback for future improvements.

+## Machine learning model
 This project implements a machine learning model for predicting heart disease risk based on various medical attributes.
-The model is trained on a dataset containing patient information such as age, sex, cholesterol levels, etc. It utilizes a sophisticated algorithm to analyze these features and provide predictions.
+The model is trained on a dataset containing patient information such as age, gender, cholesterol levels, etc. It utilizes an ML algorithm to analyze these features and provide predictions.
+This is the model that is exposed to the web.

 ## Features
 - **Machine Learning Algorithm:** Utilizes state-of-the-art machine learning techniques.
 - **Web Deployment:** Hosted on Heroku for easy access.
 - **User-friendly Interface:** Simple and intuitive interface for inputting patient data.

-## Deployment Trial
-This project serves as a trial to expose a machine learning model to the web, enabling users to interact with it locally using Heroku.
-By deploying the model on Heroku, we aim to make it accessible to a wider audience and gather valuable feedback for future improvements.

 ## Technologies Used
 - **Python:** Programming language for model development.